 Long term followers will know my passion for dungarees mainly because you can stick absolutely anything underneath them making them perfect for any season, you can re-wear them for at least three days in a row and many come with a handy array of pockets, perfect for storing a phone / dummy / snack.
 I tell anyone I can to shop at Lucy and Yak for dungarees but have also recently discovered 100% Fair Trade Banjaara* (top middle) and cannot get enough.
 Also, p.s dungarees on kids have a piece of my heart too.

 I picked up this green polka dot skirt for €8 from a vintage shop in The Marais when I lived in Paris in 2006 as a student as part of my University year abroad.
-I remember seeing this skirt with its broken zip and knew I had to have it.
-NB. ironing is not my strong point.
+I remember it, with its broken zip and slightly hanging down hem, and I knew I had to have it.
+And yep, ironing is not my strong point.

-Dr Martens are an example of true quality in my mind.
-These boots have been through mud, snow and rain and they still look like new.
-One of my worst habits is not wearing socks with them – that’s my anklet poking over the top there, and probably a few leg hairs..!
-I definitely want to check out the Dr Marten vegan range too.
+My beloved Dr Martens boots have been through mud, snow and rain and ok they *don’t* look like new but they are bursting with memories.
+One of my worst habits is not wearing socks with them – definitely not recommended if you did want to cover up any leg hairs… The vegan range ain’t half bad either.

 A baggy blazer is my go to to ‘smarten’ up for a date night out and when I used to work for Google, this would be my “let’s-look-sharp” look.
 I don’t love wearing heels but sometimes a little extra height can be nice.
 Plus, polar necks make me feel strangely chic.